-Real estate brokerage Compass buys Seattle startup Modus in move that boosts competition with Zillow and Redfin
+Real-estate brokerage Compass buys Seattle startup Modus in move that boosts competition with Zillow and Redfin

 National real estate brokerage Compass has made another move that places it in even greater direct competition with Seattle-based digital brokerage giants Redfin and Zillow.

 In an arms race of integration, the three firms have sought to consolidate the homebuying process within their companies, going well beyond digital home searches and brokerage services.
-Zillow and Redfin, for instance, both have mortgage lending divisions and subsidiaries that offer digital closing services.
+Zillow and Redfin, for instance, both have mortgage-lending divisions and subsidiaries that offer digital closing services.

 Compass announced Monday it will acquire Seattle-based Modus, a technology startup that aims to simplify the process of closing on a home, for an undisclosed amount this month.
 Modus offers digital title and escrow services.